ACassimiro/TSNsched/README.md

 ## Quickstart Guide

-On Linux simply run the shell script as root to set up all necessary dependencies and generate an example output of TSNSched.
+On Linux run the shell script as root to set up all necessary dependencies.
+The script will also generate an example schedule.

 ```
 sudo ./install-dependencies.sh
 ```

-If you already have all dependencies installed, run the following commands for an example output.
+If you already have all dependencies installed, run the following commands for an example schedule.

 ```
 cd Script/
 ./generateSchedule.sh example.java
 ```

-[example.java](Script/example.java) describes a network topology (10 switches, 50 devices) with one small flow 4 subscribers and 3 switches in the path tree as illustrated below:
+[example.java](Script/example.java) describes a network topology (10 switches, 50 devices) with one small flow (4 subscribers and 3 switches in the path tree):

     P -> SW1 -> SW2 -> Sub1
          |       |